We've covered everything you need to know for this Attachment chapter to smash your exams.

 - Outline the role of the father in the development of attachment (6 marks)

 - Outline and evaluate the stages of attachment identified by Schaffer and Emerson (12 marks AS, 16 marks A-level).

-This section will focus specifically on key animal studies into attachment conducted by Lorenz (1935) and Harlow (1959) as they are named in the specification.
+This section will focus specifically on key animal studies into attachment conducted by Lorenz (1935) and Harlow (1959) as they are named in the AQA A-level psychology specification.

 To understand how attachment affects humans, animals were often experimented on to understand how their behaviour would be affected.
 We would then make generalisations to humans (which carries its own issues, but more on that later) however, they allowed us to test things which would be unethical to naturally set up with humans.

 Lorenz (1935) conducted a study into attachment and demonstrated how imprinting occurred within the animal world.